Universal Infant Free School Meals

 Free School Meals Application Process

-In July 2017, North Somerset Council replaced the old free school meal paper application forms with a new online checker.
+North Somerset Council provides an online application service for free school meals.
 Parents are able to apply online, at home or in school, and get an instant result.
 The system generates a letter that parents can print off and give to the school to show eligibility.

 Parents will need to reapply 3 times per year, during the Christmas, Easter and Summer holidays, and eligibility will last for up to two half-terms.